Devotion (Beach House album)

 Devotion is the second studio album by American dream pop duo Beach House.
-It was released on February 26, 2008, by Carpark Records in North America, Bella Union in Europe, and Mistletone Records in Australia.
-Written in the early months of 2007, it was recorded at Lord Baltimore Recording Studio within two months.
-The album was released to mostly positive reviews from music critics and is their first album to enter the Billboard 200 chart, debuting at number 195, selling roughly 3,000 copies upon its release.
-As of April 2012 Devotion has sold 49,000 copies in United States according to Nielsen Soundscan.
+It was released on February 26, 2008, through Carpark Records.
+Written in the early months of 2007, it was recorded at Lord Baltimore through August and September of that year.
+The album was released to mostly positive reviews from music critics and became Beach House's first album to enter the Billboard 200 chart, debuting at number 195, selling roughly 3,000 copies upon its release.
+As of April 2012, Devotion has sold 49,000 copies in the United States according to Nielsen Soundscan.